Too Much to Ask

-"Too Much to Ask" is a song recorded by Irish singer and songwriter Niall Horan.
+"Too Much to Ask" is a song recorded by Irish singer-songwriter Niall Horan.
 It was written by Horan and Jamie Scott, with production handled by Greg Kurstin.
 The song was released by Capitol Records on 15 September 2017, as the third single from Horan's debut studio album, Flicker (2017).
 Commercially, "Too Much to Ask" reached the top 10 in Hungary, Ireland, and Scotland as well as the top 20 in Australia, Belgium, Lebanon, Malaysia, the Netherlands, and Slovakia.

 Background

 Horan expressed in tweets that the song is "very special" to him and it stands out as one of his favourites on the album.
 He said of the song in an interview with BBC News: "I would obviously like it to go to number one, that would be the dream, but it is what it is.
 If it's getting a lot love and jumps in at number two or number three, I don't mind."
 In the single's promotional post on social media, Horan was pictured standing on the left on the escalator in the London Underground.
 "It's a special one.
 I actually wrote this song the day after I wrote 'This Town' so I felt like it got off to an alright start when I started writing the album.
 It's a very nice, beautiful song and means a lot to me.
 I just can't wait for people to hear it.
 Hopefully fingers cross that people are going to like it, obviously a lot different to 'Slow Hands'," Horan explained in a Smallzy's Surgery interview.